 What Are My At-Home Options for Hair Removal?

 You probably already know about the big ones.
 Shaving is just about the cheapest hair removal option, but it’s also the least permanent.
 Over time, you could easily spend close to $10,000 in shaving products.
 Waxing, plucking, and tweezing are all uncomfortable.
 Waxing can get expensive over time, too, and plucking and tweezing aren’t great options if you have a lot of hair to remove.
 Not to mention, they cause the most trauma to the skin and therefore discoloration and scarring.
 Depilatory creams can do the job, but they only target the hair above the skin, and they contain harsh chemicals that are bad for you and for the environment.
 None of these methods of hair removal are as effective as laser hair treatment.

 What About IPL Hair Removal?

-IPL, or intense pulsed light, works similarly to laser hair removal, and you may have seen advertisements for at-home IPL devices that claim to be as effective as any treatment you can get at a dermatologist’s office.
+IPL, or intense pulsed light, works similarly to laser hair removal Lafayette LA, and you may have seen advertisements for at-home IPL devices that claim to be as effective as any treatment you can get at a dermatologist’s office.
 For most people, however, laser hair treatment is a better option.
 It offers more permanent hair reduction and takes fewer treatments to get there.
 It’s also very fast and much safer for people with darker skin.
 We would counsel you against using an at-home IPL device.
 Although the devices themselves are cleared by the FDA, they must be used and maintained correctly in order to be safe.
 Every year the FDA gets reports of burns, hyperpigmentation, and other unpleasant side effects from at-home IPL devices.

 Are You Ready to Be Rid of the Hair?